Southwest Asia Service Medal

-The Southwest Asia Service Medal (SASM or SWASM) is a military award of the United States Armed Forces which was created by order of President George H.W.
+The Southwest Asia Service Medal (SASM or SWASM) was a military award of the United States Armed Forces which was created by order of President George H.W.
 Bush on March 12, 1991.
 The award is intended to recognize those military service members who performed duty as part of the Persian Gulf War and for a time thereafter.
 The medal was designed by Nadine Russell of the Army's Institute of Heraldry.
 The colors of the ribbon are tan, representing sand, with the black, white, red, blue, and green colors symbolizing the colors of coalition countries' national flags.

 History

 Individuals awarded the Southwest Asia Service Medal must have participated in or supported military operations in Southwest Asia between August 2, 1990, and November 30, 1995.
 That period of inclusion includes participation in Operations Desert Shield or Desert Storm: